CleverStack/node-seed/README.md

-# Problems we need to solve and/or demonstrate solutions for:
+# Solved Problems

 ## Javascript/CSS smashing.
 (StealJS recommended by Richard)

 	To do a production build,
 		1. cd public
 		2. (Windows) steal\js.bat scripts/build.js or (Nix) steal\js scripts/build.js
+		3. (TODO) Grunt build support for CI and CLI

+## Environment-specific configuration mechanisms

+	NCONF Configuration Files:

+	config/global.json is where you put all your defaults/global stuff config/NODE_ENV.json is also loaded and recursively merged with global (where NODE_ENV is one of 'local', 'dev', 'stag' or 'prod')

+	You should set your NODE_ENV environment variable (but on your local machine you shouldn't need to, it will default to use config/local.json)

+# Problems we need to solve and/or demonstrate solutions for:

 ## Examples of several types of data storage calls
-	1. Postgres, NoSQL, Redis
+	1. Postgres (MySQL as well?), NoSQL, Redis
 	2. Transaction example

-## Environment-specific configuration mechanisms

-	Uses Nconf now
-	You should set your NODE_ENV environment variable (but on your local machine you shouldn't need to, it will defaul to use config/local.json)

 ## Demonstration of the important of modularizing data calls into service layer objects.